Apifresh: Project status

 These analyses have been performed already in the set of available samples and the results from the 2011 sample collection campaign area available.
 Validation for the chemical analysis has been performed following Eurochem /Citac Guide GC 4 (QUAM:2000.1, second edition) while validation studies for microbiological analysis has been done based on ISO 19036.

 In addition the first computer vision software module has been completed and is already available.
-The module is able to separate pollen samples by its color, categorize them according to an internal dictionary of pollen species and count the relative proportions of the different pollen types in the sample.
+The module is able to separate pollen samples by its colour, categorize them according to an internal dictionary of pollen species and count the relative proportions of the different pollen types in the sample.
 All this is done automatically in a few seconds, using a low cost video camera and PC computer.
 No expertise in computer vision or Melissopalynology is required.
 Before, this same process required at least two hours work by a skilled operator separating pollen grains by hand.
 As reported in scientific publications, the software achieves 94% accuracy in the identification of the pollen proportions; much higher than what is reasonably possible with a human operator.